LazyKitKat/LazyKitKat/README.md

 - 👋 Hi, I’m @LazyKitKat
 - 👀 I’m interested in FOSS and GNU/Linux in general
-- 🌱 I’m still learning, so if you have any ideas HMU
+- 🌱 I’m still learning, so if you have any ideas HMU (💎 Learning **Ruby** right now)
 - 💞️ Need to test something?
 I'm your guy.
-- 💎 Learning **Ruby** right now
+Want me to write some code?
+I'll do my best!
 - 📫 lazykitkat@tutanota.com

 <!---